mosheWarshaw/ecommerce-winforms-app/README.md

-An ecommerce desktop app, providing account login, creating orders, paying balances, viewing (and filtering the view) of your purchase history.
+An ecommerce desktop app providing account login, creating orders, paying balances, and viewing (and filtering the view) of your purchase history.
 <br>

 <h1>Convention and structure:</h1>